maparisio/Solar-Eclipse-2024/README.md

 - static Directory:
   - Cities_Outside_Totality.csv
-  - Cities_Outside_Totality.geojson  <-- Main data file used for the Partial Eclipse locations
+  - Cities_Outside_Totality.geojson  <-- Main data file used for the Partial Eclipse locations.
   - Cities_Outisde_Totality.json
   - Cleanning_Ttl_E_duration.ipynb  <-- This file helped with calculation on the duration of the Total Eclipse and how many States had Total Eclipse Sightings.
   - Eclipse_Cities_Totality.csv